 Equity is one of the most interesting investment options available in the market.
-To all those people who are will to invest their money for the higher rate of return, this is considered as one of the most preferred options.
+To all those people who are willing to invest their money for a higher rate of return, this is considered one of the most preferred options.
 Though we must agree that equity is not everyone’s cup of tea, we can’t deny that youngsters have shown great interest in direct equities and equity mutual funds as the preferred mode of investment.

 All you need is a Demat account and you are ready to go.